-Graduate students typically have their own offices starting from their second year and up.
-First-year students will be sharing office space with each other.
-Offices are located in the basement of Peyton Hall, the Astrophyscs Department building.
-There is also a graduate student lounge for social gatherings and the everyday half-past-three-o-clock tea.
+Graduate students have their own offices starting from their third year and up.
+First-year and second-year students will be sharing office space with each other.
+Offices are located in the downstairs of Peyton Hall, the Astrophysics Department building.
+There is also a graduate student lounge for social gatherings and the everyday ever-popular half-past-three-o-clock Tea.

-The department is very small (typically, 15 faculty members, 15 postdocs, 20 grad students and 10 undergraduates) and maintains an informal atmosphere.
+The department is small (typically, 20 faculty members, 20 postdocs, 25 grad students and 15 undergraduates) and maintains an informal atmosphere.
 During the graduate program, students have contact with most faculty members through classes, seminars, semester projects and thesis committee meetings.
 Everybody knows everybody.
 Every week, there are many astrophysics talks at Peyton Hall and other places in the Princeton Area.
 The Weekly Astrophysics Calendar summarizes astro-related events.
 Wunch serves as an opportunity for students, postdocs and faculty to present their work to other members of the department.

 On Friday evenings, we have sherry to kick off the weekend.